clux/rust-meetup-london/source/slides.md

 <img src="./babylon.png" style="background: none; box-shadow: none; border: none; width: 120px; position: absolute; top: 300px; left: 560px" />

 NOTES:
 - Hi.
-Eirik.
-Platform, lot of things related to kube and rust.
+Eirik / clux online.
+4y ruster.
+Platform 4 bab.
+Also do rust.
-- Writing kube controllers (app managing resources in kube), and extending the kubernetes API with your own CRs, and writing controllers for that.
+- Talk: Writing kube ctrl (app managing resources in kube), extending the k8s API with your own CRs, and writing controllers for that. all in rust.
-- but first some operational problems, managing microsvcs in rust
+- 1ST: some operational decision need to make, when creating and manging microsvcs in rust

 ---
 <!-- .slide: data-background-image="./fry-safety.webp" data-background-size="100% auto" class="color"-->